 The valuations are based on current market conditions and thus may change in the future (note 14 (a) ii).
 The impact of Covid 19 on the Group's properties is being treated as a short-term event, which is not measurable at this point in time due to the high level of uncertainty in the real estate market.
 However, in accordance with the Group's policy, an external valuation was performed in August 2021 and would be indicative of the market's outlook.

-Notes to the Consolidated Financial Statements (continued) 30 September 2022 f.
+f.
 Estimated impairment of goodwill